mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="And when he shall lift up his countenance To judge their secret ways according to the word of the name of the Lord of Spirits ..." verse="Enoch 61:9"
+text="And when he shall lift up his countenance To **judge their secret ways** according to the word of the name of the Lord of Spirits ..." verse="Enoch 61:9"
 %}
 </div>

 <div>
 {% include verse.html
-text="Therefore don’t be afraid of them, for there is nothing covered that will not be revealed, or hidden that will not be known." verse="Matthew 10:26"
+text="For there is nothing hidden except that it should be made known, **neither was anything made secret but that it should come to light**." verse="Mark 4:22"
 %}

 {% include verse.html
-text="For there is nothing hidden except that it should be made known, neither was anything made secret but that it should come to light." verse="Mark 4:22"
+text="Therefore don’t be afraid of them, for there is nothing covered that will not be revealed, or hidden that will not be known." verse="Matthew 10:26"
 %}
 </div>
 </div>